Disney's American Legends

-Disney's American Legends is a 2001 American animated anthology film narrated by James Earl Jones.
-It is a compilation of four previously released animated musical shorts from Walt Disney Animation Studios based on American tall tales.
-The film features The Brave Engineer (1950), Paul Bunyan (1958), John Henry (2000), and The Legend of Johnny Appleseed which is a segment from the 1948 film Melody Time.
+Disney's American Legends is a 2002 American animated anthology film narrated by James Earl Jones.
+A compilation of four previously released animated musical shorts from Walt Disney Animation Studios based on American tall tales, the collection includes The Brave Engineer (1950), Paul Bunyan (1958), John Henry (2000), and The Legend of Johnny Appleseed which is a segment from the 1948 film Melody Time.

 The film's new short is based on John Henry and stars Alfre Woodard and Tim Hodge.
 John Henry was later released on Blu-ray in Walt Disney Animation Studios Short Films Collection on August 18, 2015.

 Content

 John Henry (2000)

 Based on the story of John Henry, a mighty railroad worker who raced against a steam drill.